-When used properly, an electric toothbrush can be more effective than a manual toothbrush in removing plaque.
-They can decrease brushing time while helping users reach difficult areas of the mouth, especially in the back.
-If you prefer a manual brush, the best one to buy is an extra soft bristled brush with a small head that fits easily in your mouth and has a handle with a grip that feels comfortable in your hand.
+When used correctly, an electric toothbrush can be more effective than a manual toothbrush in removing plaque.
+An electric toothbrush can decrease brushing time while helping users reach difficult areas of the mouth, especially in the back.
+If you prefer a manual brush, the best one to buy is an extra soft-bristled brush with a small head that fits comfortably in your mouth and has a handle with a grip that feels comfortable in your hand.

 Electronic toothbrushes cost more than manual brushes.
 But you do not have to buy one for everyone in your family.
 Electric toothbrushes come with multiple heads that you swap out for each user, helping save some money.